last-dragon/learn-web3-dapp/markdown/PREFACE.md

 If you're using a private infractructure provider, you may require an API key to access nodes via their endpoints.
 Remember to have your API key saved in `/learn-web3-dapp/.env.local`.
 You can then reference your API key in the pathway code via `process.env.<SOME_VARIABLE_NAME>`.

-## 💬 Connect with us on Discord

-If you experience any difficulty in using the Pathway or want to talk about Web 3, please join our Developer community on Discord - <https://figment.io/devchat>

 ## 👣 Next Steps

 Click on the **Next** (or **Setup the project**) button below to continue with the Pathway.